 - Offshore projects need an effective Project Communication Plan.
 If the communication is personalized and context-serving, then many issues can be prevented in the project execution.

 - Being on the same page (obviously, of the same book and of the same edition!) is critical; however, anticipate and plan for delays caused by miscommunications, as they are bound to happen.

 - Make sure that everyone in the team understands Work Breakdown Sheet (WBS) and looks at it from the same point of view – any doubts or questions should be answered via online brainstorming sessions prior to beginning the work.

 - Onshore visits.
 It would be great if the important team members could go on-site to the other party’s place.
 This would generate more confidence and would reduce communication delays.

 - Video conferencing is the ideal choice for the meetings – this would enable you to interpret facial expressions.

 - 3 R: Respect, Recognition, and Rewards: Give respect, recognition, and rewards to the team members who have done good work.
 People who feel appreciated do their best.

-I’m sure there is more to this subject than the above tips but I am hoping that it will give you an idea about how to collaborate with offshore teams.
+I’m sure there is more to this subject than the above tips, but I hope it will give you an idea about how to collaborate with offshore teams.

-When it comes to working with offshore teams, there are countless number of challenges and possibilities to deal with.
+When working with offshore teams, there are countless challenges and possibilities.
 These were just twelve tips.
-There are other areas such as hiring for technical expertise and not just for cost-savings and more which may also be looked into deeply while opting for getting your work done in offshore mode.
+There are other areas, such as hiring for technical expertise and not just for cost-savings and more which may also be looked into deeply while opting for getting your work done in offshore mode.